Meowzila/meowzila/README.md

 # Hello!

-### This is a collection of some of my personal projects mostly involving Python.
+## This is a collection of my personal projects related to computer science and data science.
+### Some tools and libraries I have used in these projects: Python, PostgreSQL, MongoDB, Jupyter Notebooks, Pandas, Numpy, Matplotlib, Seaborn, Plotly, and BeautifulSoup